 Prepare crust.
 If you have already made dough, on a lightly floured work surface, roll out half of the dough to 1/8-inch-thick circle, about 13 inches in diameter.
 Drape dough over a 9-inch pie pan and put into the refrigerator to chill for about 30 minutes.
 If you have purchased pre-rolled circles, allow them to defrost (if frozen) and place one of the circles in the pie pan.

-Combine blueberries, flour, cinnamon, lemon juice, and sugar and place in the chilled bottom crust of the pie pan.
+Put blueberries in a large blow.
+Sprinkle flour over the blueberries and stir until the blueberries are all coated with the flour.
+Then, add the cinnamon, sugar, salt, and lemon juice, to the blueberries and mix until blended.
+Place in the chilled bottom crust of the pie pan.
 Dot the top with butter pieces.
 Roll out the remaining dough to the same size and thickness.
 Place the other piece of dough on top, trim to 1/2 inch over the edge of the pan, and crimp the edges with a fork or your fingers.
 Put the pie in the refrigerator to chill until firm, about 30 minutes.
 Pre-heat oven to 425°F in the meantime.

 Remove from refrigerator.
 Score the pie on the top with 4 cuts (so steam can escape while cooking) – add a baking ring or put foil around edges of pie to protect edges.
 Bake for 20 minutes at 425°.
 Remove pie ring/foil.
 Reduce heat to 350°F and bake for 30 to 40 minutes more or until juices are bubbling.
 Let cool before serving.